Zachswan1/WikipediaSCOTUS/README.md

 The Wikimedia REST API provides reliable pageview data beginning **July 2015**.

-Although the script requests data starting in 2008, the API only returns valid monthly traffic metrics from mid-2015 onward.
+Although the script requests data starting in 2008, the API only returns valid monthly traffic from mid-2015 onward.
-Pageviews prior to July 2015 are incomplete and should not be treated as comparable or reliable measures.
+Pageviews from before July 2015 are incomplete and should not be treated as comparable measures.

 ---